 Pricing and Turnaround Time

 We have a $24 minimum fee.
-We charge $3.50 per inch for stringing a simple single strand.
+Our prices start at $4.50 per inch for stringing a simple single strand.
 Most importantly, this price also includes knotting.
 This is a great price!
 We have no extra silk fees or handling fees that other places charge.

-There will be a charge for a clasp if needed, $24 in silver or $55 in 14K yellow or white gold.
-We can also show you a catalog of clasps if you want something besides the typical little pearl clasp.
+There will be an extra fee for a clasp if needed.
+Clasp prices are dependent on the type you choose.
+There are options in both silver and yellow or white gold.
+We can also show you catalogs of clasps if you want something besides the typical pearl clasp.

 We typically finish a stringing job within a week.
 However, let us know if you need them sooner and we can usually make it happen.
 And rest assured, your beautiful pearls are locked in our safe every night.